HL7/davinci-dtr/src/pagecontent/underlying_technologies.md

 | [Task](http://hl7.org/fhir/STU3/task.html) | [Task](http://hl7.org/fhir/R4/task.html) |

 ### US Core
-Clinical systems will use the specification and workflows defined by [US Core](http://www.hl7.org/fhir/us/core/) to initiate Document Template and Rule with the payers.
+Clinical systems will use the specification and workflows defined by [US Core](http://www.hl7.org/fhir/us/core/) to initiate Document Template and Rule functionality with the payers.
 Implementers should be familiar with this specification.

 ### CDS Hooks
 Clinical systems will use the specification and workflows defined by [CDS Hooks](https://cds-hooks.hl7.org) to initiate Document Template and Rule functionality with the payers.
 Implementers should be familiar with this specification.